kapiltripathi/Major-Project-Driver-Drowsiness-Attention-Detection/README.md

 The algorithm is coded on OpenCV platform in Linux environment.
 The parameters considered to detect drowsiness are face and eye detection, blinking, eye closure and head tilt .
 The algorithm is Haar trained to detect the face.
 Once the face is detected, the facial landmarks position around the eyes and mouth are determined.
+For Facial Landmarks download the 'shape_predictor_68_face_landmarks.dat' easily available on github .
+Contains trained Facial Landmarks Detector

 The larger the dataset better would be the cascade classifier.Training a Haar cascade classifier requires high computation power and patience.Though LBP is quicker HaarCascades Classifier achieves better accuracy.For Training we referred :https://docs.opencv.org/3.4.1/dc/d88/tutorial_traincascade.html .